salah-alstre/netflix-/README.md

 ## Contact
-You can visit my CV to view the full details.
+You can check out the project for full details.
 If you have any questions or feedback, feel free to contact me via  [email](mailto:error.salah59@gmail.com).

 ## Contributing